Encyclopedia

 Longosaurus

-“`html Longosaurus: Profile of a Prehistoric Giant Longosaurus Longosaurus (LONG-oh-SAWR-us; “Long Lizard”) is a genus of herbivorous ornithischian dinosaur that lived during the Early Jurassic period, approximately 200 to 190 million years ago.
+Longosaurus: Profile of a Prehistoric Giant Longosaurus Longosaurus (LONG-oh-SAWR-us; “Long Lizard”) is a genus of herbivorous ornithischian dinosaur that lived during the Early Jurassic period, approximately 200 to 190 million years ago.
 Fossils of Longosaurus have been discovered in what is now southern Africa.
-The name Longosaurus refers to its notably elongated body compared
+The name Longosaurus refers to its notably elongated body compared to

 Longosaurus Read Post »